Winship Cancer Institute

 Emory University Atlanta, Georgia

-Winship Cancer Institute of Emory University (Winship) is the first and only NCI-designated cancer center in the state of Georgia, a distinction it earned in 2009.
+Winship Cancer Institute of Emory University (Winship) is the first and only NCI-designated comprehensive cancer center in the state of Georgia, a distinction it earned in 2017.
 Established in 1937, Winship brings together integrated cancer care, research, prevention, and education across all of Emory University.
 As a matrix organization, Winship membership includes 150 core members and 179 associate members representing 33 different departments in the Schools of Medicine, Nursing and Public Health and Emory College.

 Central to the mission and vision of Winship is the facilitation of innovative cancer-related research.
 A major Winship emphasis is linking its clinical trials program with its Discovery and Developmental Therapeutics Program and the development of novel therapeutics.
 Winship runs a dedicated Phase I Clinical Trials Unit in addition to offering Phase II and Phase III trials.
 In 2014, Winship was selected as one of the NCI’s 30 Lead Academic Participating Sites to provide leadership to the National Clinical Trials Network.